This post may contain affiliate links.

 Early in the morning and late in the day, the animals are most active.
 In the heat of the day, the indoor exhibits are our favorites.
 If your zoo has a sea lion or dolphin show, you might even be able to cool off with a splash if you sit in the front row.

-No matter what your favorite exhibit is, your little ones will love going on a zoo scavenger hunt on your next visit.
+No matter what your favorite exhibit is, your little ones will love these scavenger hunt ideas for your next visit.
 Choose one or more of the pages in this pack to keep your kids alert on your next trip.

 Zoo Scavenger Hunt

-Before you go to the zoo, fill your little one’s book basket with a few of your favorite zoo-themed books.
+Before you go to the zoo, fill your little one’s book basket with a few of your favorite zoo books for preschoolers.
 Need ideas?
 Check out this list for a few suggestions.
 You should be able to find many of these at your local library.

 Inside the zoo scavenger hunt pack, you’ll find the following scavenger hunt pages: